VTO Project

 2.)
 ALFA will facilitate a recruitment effort to accelerate an energy transition in the fishing fleet.

-Sea Trials occur March 2024 -- Kempy Energetics will carry out the sea trial, expected time to complete the trial is about eight hours including two hours at sea.
+Sea Trials are scheduled for March 2024; Kempy Energetics to lead trials.
+The expected time to complete the trials is about 8 hours, including 2 hours at sea.

-Vessel energy profile and component sizing March to July 2024 -- To observe the energy use through a season, a Maretron data logging system will be installed to observe fuel consumption, hydraulic use, tachometer readout, and vessel speed.
+Vessel energy profile and component sizing, March to July 2024 -- To observe the energy use through a season, a Maretron data logging system was installed to observe fuel consumption, hydraulic use, tachometer readout, and vessel speed.

-Retrofit November 2024 – We will work with local marine experts and a hybrid system supplier; the vessel will be retrofitted in Sitka.
+Retrofit of the F/V Mirage in November 2025 – We will work with local marine experts and a hybrid system supplier; the vessel will be retrofitted in Sitka.

-Sea Trials after retrofit March 2025 -- We will team with the hybrid supplier to ensure proper commissioning of the system and test to see the realized benefits of the hybrid vessel.
+Sea Trials after retrofit, January/February 2026 — We teamed up with the hybrid supplier to ensure proper commissioning of the system and to test the realized benefits of the hybrid vessel.

-Public outreach through the 2024/25 season – There will be several days of public outreach to report the benefits and challenges of hybridization including press reports and interviews of involved parties.
-These appointments would consider the fishing season.
+Ongoing Public outreach - to report the benefits and challenges of hybridization, including press reports and interviews of involved parties.
+These appointments would take into account the fishing season.